ggcrunchy/corona-docs/markdown/api/library/system/getInfo.markdown

 `"maxVertexTextureUnits"` returns the number of samplers that may be used in vertex shaders on this device.
 See __Vertex&nbsp;Textures__ in the  [Custom Shader Effects][guide.graphics.customEffects] guide.

+### graphicsBackend

+Currently, returns either "glBackend" (some flavor of OpenGL) or "vulkanBackend" (Vulkan). (**TODO** link)

+#### maxUniformVectorsCount

+`"maxUniformVectorsCount"` returns the number of `vec4` uniforms available for custom use in a vertex kernel.
+This is a "safe" count, so probably undercounts slightly.
+(It is difficult at best to determine ahead of time what built-in uniforms the shader compiler will link; it is pessimistically assumed that all of them get brought in.)

+#### maxVertexAttributes

+`"maxVertexAttributes"` returns the number of custom attributes available to a [vertex extension][api.library.graphics.defineVertexExtension].

+#### instancingSupport

+`"instancingSupport"` returns `false` if instancing is unsupported by the hardware.

+Otherwise, it return a table of the form `{ vertexReplication = “multiInstance” / “singleInstance” / “none”, hasInstanceID = boolean }`, indicating what may be used in [vertex extensions][api.library.graphics.defineVertexExtension].

+If `hasInstanceID` is `true`, a vertex kernel can read the current instance's ID, starting from 0.

+If `vertexReplication` is not `"none"`, instance-rate attribute streams are available.

+Otherwise, a set of vertices will be replicated (during rendering) for each member of the instance-rate stream (or rather the union of these streams).

+For example, a rect object might have four corners (**UL**, **UR**, **LL**, **LR**) with vertex-rate data: position, color, etc. If also has an instanced "shininess" attribute, and a two-element stream of these: `.2, .7`.

+A normal draw would just render the four corners.
+However, the presence of an instance-rate stream means replicating the corners for each element:
+`(**UL**, .2), (**UR**, .2), (**LL**, .2), (**LR**, .2), (**UL**, .7), (**UR**, .7), (**LL**, .7), (**LR**, .7)`.

+In the `"singleInstance"` case, the situation is as described so far.
+With `"multiInstance"`, a given attribute will repeat some number of times.
+For example, if "shininess was had a count of 2, there would implicitly be four-element stream: `.2, .2, .7, .7`, with corresponding draw behavior.
+While not actually useful in the example, it does have some power when different streams have separate repeat counts.

+Importantly, replication and IDs are orthogonal concepts, and the approach will differ depending on what features happen to be available.
+Both _might_ be supported, say on desktop, but possibly it ends up being one or the other.

+(**TODO** some of this belongs in the vertex extension material)

 ### GL_VENDOR

 `"GL_VENDOR"` returns the company responsible for the GL implementation on this device.
 See [here](https://www.khronos.org/registry/OpenGL-Refpages/es2.0/xhtml/glGetString.xml) for details.